Skip to content

 Note: Each character can only map to one image.
 Assigning a character that’s already in use (either by another image or a text glyph) will override the previous one.
 Image glyphs have priority over text glyphs.

-• Enable/Disable: Use the checkbox on each thumbnail to include or exclude an image from the final font atlas.
+• Use the checkbox on each thumbnail to include or exclude an image from the final font atlas.

 Best Practices for Performance and Quality